UNINETTSigma2/documentation/jobs/monitoring.md

 To check the job status of all your jobs, you can use [squeue](https://slurm.schedmd.com/squeue.html), i.e. by executing:

-    squeue -u MyUsername
+    squeue --me

-For an explanation of the output of this commadn, see {ref}`squeue`.
+For an explanation of the output of this command, see {ref}`squeue`.

 You can also get a quick view of the status of a job